Another article same subject here

 Hair growing within the ear canals can be plucked out with forceps.
 This is not as painful to the dog as you might think.
 Blunt the ends of the forceps and polish them with a flame so they can not injure your pet's ears.
 A caring veterinarian or groomer should be able to supply you with a pair of hemostats (forceps) and instruct you in using them to remove the offending hair.
 A puff of talcum powder or starch will help you grip the hair.

 Conditions within the ear can be change with medications to discourage the growth of bacteria and yeast.
 Most of these products make the ear canal more acid.
 Yeast and bacteria do not grow well in an acidic medium.
-I like formulas for ear washes that combine propylene glycol, boric and salicylic acid.
-The ear canal should be filled with this liquid and then vigorously massaged.
+I like formulas for ear washes that combine propylene glycol, boric and salicylic acid (citric acid might also be an option [ref]).
+The ear canal can be filled with this liquid and then vigorously massaged.
 When you finish, allow the dog to shake his head rigorously to sling out the wax and debris.
-Often, this treatment , done weekly or monthly, is sufficient to cure the pet or keep the problem under control.
-Remember that dogs and cats that have had an incident of ear problems are quite at risk of having them again.
-So you may want to continue weekly applications of these otic solutions indefinitely.
+Once a mild flare-up has subsided, treatment with only a few drops, done weekly, is usually sufficient to keep the problem under control.
+More serious head-shaking and pawing need your veterinarians attention and advice.
+Your vet has more powerful prescription ear products.
+Remember that dogs and cats that have had an incident of ear problems are at a higher risk of having them again.
+So you may want to continue weekly applications of these over-the-counter otic solutions indefinitely.

 Veterinarians will often send you home with eardrops or a tube of ear ointment.
-These ointments contain antibiotics to kill bacteria, anti fungal compounds to kill yeast and corticosteroid to decrease inflammation and itching.
+These ointments generally contain antibiotics to kill bacteria, anti fungal compounds to kill yeast and corticosteroid to decrease inflammation and itching.
 All these medications bring fast relief.
-However, with continued use, new, resistant bacteria emerge.
+However, with continued use, new, antibiotic resistant bacteria emerge.
 Try not to obtain the same antibiotic formulation twice in a row.
 Alternate products to reduce the chances of resistant bacteria developing.
 Emerging resistance is why, whenever possible, I use non-antibiotic, bacteriostatic, ear washes rather than ear ointments and drops that contain antibiotics.
+Needlessly exposing potentially pathogenic bacteria that reside in your household to long term antibiotics can be a threat to all family members. (ref)

-If and when medical treatment is not enough, there are two surgical procedures, which are very successful in curing ear problems or , at least, bringing long term relief to your pet.
+If and when medical treatment is not enough, there are two surgical procedures, which are very successful in curing ear problems or at least bringing long-term relief to your pet.
 If the middle and inner ears are still intact, the ear canal can be surgically shortened and bent downward to facilitate good drainage.
-This procedure is called a Zep Otoplasty, otoplasty .
-If the middle and/or inner ear is already involved a more radical surgery called ear canal ablation or or subtotal ablation is quite successful in bringing permanent relief to your pet.
-The quality of life after these procedures is very good.
+This procedure is called a Zepp otoplasty.
+If the middle and/or inner ear is already involved a more radical surgery called ear canal ablation or or subtotal ablation is usually quite successful in bringing permanent relief to your pet.
+Read about that procedure here.
+The quality of life after these procedures is generally very good.
 It is so rewarding to me to see these pets finally free of pain.
 Read more about that surgical option here.